starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 $sseGenerator->mergeFragment('<div id="greeting">Hello, world!</div>');
 ```

-The `mergeStore()` method updates one or more store values in the frontend, or creates them if they don't already exist.
+The `mergeStore()` method merges one or more store values in the frontend store, or creates them if they don't already exist.

-The `mergeFragment()` method renders the HTML fragment in the DOM, replacing the target element with the ID `greeting`.
+The `mergeFragment()` method merges the HTML fragment into the DOM, replacing the element with the ID `greeting`.
 An element with the ID `greeting` must already exist in the DOM.

 With our backend in place, we can now use a `data-on-click` on a button to send a `GET` request to the `/actions/greeting` endpoint on the server.